benjaminkiesl/ut_tamarin/README.md

 * A white list of lemmas: If you specify a white list, then only those lemmas from the Tamarin theory file are proved that are also in the white list.
 * A black list of lemmas: If you specify a blacklist, then all lemmas from the blacklist are ignored when running UT Tamarin.
 * Global fact annotations: These annotations list fact symbols within your Tamarin theory file that should have a higher or lower priority in the heuristics.
 UT Tamarin enforces these priority declarations by adding either the prefix `F_` (higher priority) or `L_` (lower priority) to a fact symbol before calling Tamarin (no worries, the original spthy file is not changed).
 * Local fact annotations: They work like global fact annotations with the only difference that they can be applied to specific lemmas (instead of all lemmas in the theory file).
 Local fact annotations overrule global fact annotations.
-Moreover, local facts can be declared as "neutral" (this can be useful when they are assigned a high or low priority in the global fact annotations).
+Moreover, local fact annotations can assign a "neutral" priority (this can be useful when you want to remove a global fact annotation for a specific lemma).

 The following is a sample JSON configuration for UT Tamarin that should be self-explanatory: